Show All Answers

 If you don’t want to skate, we won’t make you!
 United Community Bank Ice on Main has plenty of places for you to watch your friends and family skate while enjoying a cup of hot chocolate.

-The ticket price is $10 for adults, $8 for kids.
+The ticket price is $10 for adults, $8 for kids ages 3-12 and free for kids under 2.
 This includes skate rental.

 Each ticket is good for a 1-hours session of skating.